 Make sure that you can have a Skype interview with us in case we ask you for it.

-Selection procedure & fellowship conditions
+Selection procedure and conditions of positions

 - Interview Symposium in Münster: The symposium consists of interviews (including a short presentation of your Master/Diploma thesis), meetings with potential supervisors and visits of groups/labs.
 You can book additional meetings and visits on site.
 In addition, the applicants will present their Master/Diploma work on posters whereas CiM-IMPRS groups will present posters with their projects.
 There will also be meetings with current students.
 On the last day of the symposium you will be asked to give a final updated list of three preferred groups/supervisors sorted by your priority.